Yocto Project – Future of Embedded Linux

 +46 (0) 40 59 22 09

-Training material, loan computers and lunch are included in Sweden.
+Sweden: Training material, loan computers and lunch are included (lunch and loan computers are not included for online trainings)

-Training material and lunch are included in Finland.
+Finland: Training material and lunch are included (lunch is not included for online trainings)

 The Yocto Project was founded in 2010 as a collaboration among many hardware manufacturers, open-source operating systems vendors, and electronics companies to bring some order to the chaos of embedded Linux development.